gmit22/ip/docs/README.md

 Removes a `task` from the task manager.

 ### Find `Task`
-Find `task`s containing specified keyword in its description.
+Find `task` containing specified keyword in its description.

 ### List `Task`
 List all the `task` contained in the task manager.